ChandaLab/DISC/docs/Manual.md

 Now let's analyze all 100 traces:

-1.Click "Analyze All"
+1. Click "Analyze All"
-2. Input the parameters for the DISC algorithm or used the suggested default values
+2. Input the parameters for the DISC algorithm or use the suggested default values
 3. Click "Go"

 A wait-bar will pop up during this process.
 Once it closes, the analysis is complete.
+Should you wish to cancel the idealization at any point, simply click 'Cancel' in the wait-bar window.

 *Note: This is our suggested method of use for DISC, as this scheme analyzes all trajectories with the same statistical assumptions, rather than changing confidence intervals or objective functions per trace to get a desired answer.*